olamilekan5162/mathLab/README.md

 # **MathLab || Mathematics Made Easy**

 ## **Overview**
 MathLab is a web-based application designed to help students practice and improve their math skills.
-When a student answers a question incorrectly, an AI generates a similar question with different numbers and stores it in Firebase Firestore.
+When a student answers a question incorrectly, an AI generates a similar question with different numbers and stores it in the database.
 This ensures continuous learning by reinforcing weak areas.

 ## **Features**